saranatour1/convex-panel/README.md

    - Check that you've passed the `convex` prop to the ConvexPanel component.

 3. **Styling issues or unstyled panel**:
-   - Make sure you've imported the CSS file as described in the "Styling" section:
-     ```jsx
-     import 'convex-panel/styles/convex-panel.css';
-     ```
-   - If you're using a framework that requires special handling for CSS imports (like Next.js with CSS modules), you may need to adjust how you import the styles.
+   - The panel includes all necessary styling automatically - no CSS imports required!
+   - If you're experiencing styling issues, it might be due to conflicting styles in your application.
+The panel uses `!important` flags to override conflicting styles.

 4. **Missing Convex logo or 400 Bad Request error**:
    - The component uses Next.js Image component to display the Convex logo